New Jerusalem Dead Sea Scroll

-Discovered among the Dead Sea Scrolls near Qumran, Israel, were fragments of a scroll which describes New Jerusalem in minute detail.
+Discovered among the Dead Sea Scrolls near Qumran were fragments of a scroll which describes New Jerusalem in minute detail.
 The New Jerusalem Scroll appears to contain an apocalyptic vision, an eschatological vision of the city and the temple, although, being fragmented, it is hard to categorize.
 Written in Aramaic, the text describes a vast city, rectangular in shape, with twelve gates and encircled by a long wall.
 Similar descriptions appear in Revelation 21–22 (and possibly Ezekiel 40–48) and comparison to the Temple Scroll (also found near Qumran) shows many similarities despite no direct literary links between the two.